rticommunity/rticonnextdds-examples/examples/polling_read/java/README.txt

 Follow the same procedure to generate the code and build the examples.
 Do not use the -replace option.

-On Windows systems run:
+On Windows systems (assuming you want to generate an example for i86Win32VS2005) run:

-rtiddsgen -language Java -example i86Win32jdk querycondition.idl
+rtiddsgen -language Java -example i86Win32jdk poll.idl

 On UNIX systems (assuming you want to generate an example for i86Linux2.6gcc4.4.3) run:

-rtiddsgen -language Java -example i86Linux2.6gcc4.4.3jdk querycondition.idl
+rtiddsgen -language Java -example i86Linux2.6gcc4.4.3jdk poll.idl

 You will see messages that look like this:

-File C:\local\polling_query_condition\java\queryconditionSubscriber.java already exists and will not be replaced with updated content.
+File C:\local\polling_read\java\pollSubscriber.java already exists and will not be replaced with updated content.
 If you would like to get a new file with the new content, either remove this file or supply -replace option.
-File C:\local\polling_query_condition\java\queryconditionPublisher.java already exists and will not be replaced with updated content.
+File C:\local\polling_read\java\pollPublisher.java already exists and will not be replaced with updated content.
 If you would like to get a new file with the new content, either remove this file or supply -replace option.

+This is normal and is only informing you that the subscriber/publisher code has not been replaced, which is fine since all the source files for the example are already provided.

 This is normal and is only informing you that the subscriber/publisher code has not been replaced, which is fine since all the source files for the example are